LaurentMaz/react-employee/README.md

 # React + TypeScript + NodeJS + Express + SQL

-Front End for Employees management system.
+Employees management system.
-!
 This project is not focused on design, responsive is not implemented !

 ## Authentication